 The area is easily reached by branching off the A303 or M5 and is criss-crossed by a wealth of small roads.
 Or you could arrive by train - like the Victorians did - along one of the most amazing stretches of railway in England.
 As befits one of England's favourite holiday spots, travellers and visitors are spoilt for choice.
-Accommodation ranges from camp sites to castles, from holiday cottages overlooking the moor to Burgh Island's grand Art Deco hotel, cut off twice daily by the rising tide.
+Accommodation ranges from camp sites to castles, from holiday cottages overlooking the moor or the seaside to Burgh Island's grand Art Deco hotel, cut off twice daily by the rising tide.
 Pubs and restaurants offer tasty dishes made from the best fresh seafood and local fruit and vegetables.

 The West Country has been home to men since prehistoric times, prized for its reserves of copper, tin and silver.
 Early farming turned old oak forests into the bare moors that are today's hikers' paradise.
 Mining, fishing, ship building and overseas trade all left their marks on the landscape and the county's towns and villages.
 If you love history, there's much for you to do and see here: